Krusty Krab Training Video: Reception

-P.O.O.P. – People Order Our Patties.'
-Need I say more?
-That word being said repeatedly makes me laugh.
-Boy, am I mature, or what?
-A clever, outside-the-box episode.

-— Tom Kenny, voice actor for "SpongeBob SquarePants".

-"Krusty Krab Training Video" received critical acclaim from both DVD critics and online pop culture critics.
-Bryan Pope of DVD Verdict praised the episode for being "a hilarious parody of industrial training videos", and cited it as one of the classics produced by the third season of SpongeBob SquarePants, which he argues is the series' high point.
-Francis Rizzo III of DVD Talk considered the episode to be "very funny" and stated that "SpongeBob's simple desire to make a Krabby Patty dominates the action, in an episode that might be a bit above kids' heads."

 On the tenth anniversary of the SpongeBob series, Priya Elan of The Guardian ranked the episode at No. 1 on his top five favorite SpongeBob "moments", stating that it is "[a]mazing on many levels.
 From the 'bankrupt retirement homes' to P.O.O.P. to the moment Patrick tries to place an order."
-Jared Russo of the website Medium ranked the episode at No. 4 in his top 100 list, praising its originality and "off-the-wall" playfulness and meta-humor.
 Jaclyn Kessel of Decider ranked "Krusty Krab Training Video" at No. 5 in her "10 Essential SpongeBob SquarePants Episodes" list, stating that "This episode shines because I can honestly say I've never seen anything like this in any show before....
 The abrupt ending of this episode brilliantly prevents us from ever learning what is in the Krusty Krab secret sauce."
 Madeline Kaplan from Slate, in contributing to the site's list of the best SpongeBob episodes, wrote that "One of my strongest memories of the pre-streaming era is of watching "Krusty Krab Training Video" and waiting [...] for Nickelodeon to air it again....
 This segment, and many other SpongeBob episodes, taught me to love weird comedy."
-IGN also listed the episode as one of the staff's favorite SpongeBob episodes.
+IGN also listed the episode as one of their staff's favorite SpongeBob episodes.
 In 2021, Jordan Moreau, Katcy Stephan and David Viramontes of Variety ranked the episode as the seventh-best SpongeBob episode, describing it as "a perfect example of how the show mixes mediums, presenting portions in hand-drawn animation, CG art styles and live-action elements."

 Tom Kenny, who voices SpongeBob in the series, considers it one of his favorite episodes, listing it No. 15 on the iTunes release "SpongeBob SquarePants: Tom Kenny's Top 20".